 There are limits to the amount of compensation the FSCS can pay depending on what type of product you are claiming for.

 These limits apply to each person, per authorised firm and product category.

-Compensation is only paid to cover financial loss, so for investment claims the compensation paid will try to return you to the financial position you would have been if you did not invest.
+Compensation is only paid to cover financial loss.
+For investment claims, the compensation paid will try to return you to the financial position you would have been if you did not invest.

 |Product||Compensation limit||How it works|

 Depositors with some types of temporary high balances will have FSCS protection up to £1 million for up to 6 months.

 |This includes deposits in a bank, building society or credit union.|